iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Calc/Taylor Series.md

 > \right) + \int_{a}^{x} \frac{f^{(n + 1)}(t)(x - t)^n}{n!}dt
 > $$

-Which can be verifeid by considering $\varphi^{(n + 1)}(x)$.
+Which can be verified by considering $\varphi^{(n + 1)}(x)$.

 **Exact Expression (Intermediate Value Theorem)**

 And the representation would be using the intermediate value theorem, by assuming that the function is $C^n$ smooth.
-So that, the $n$ the deriative is at least continuous.
+So that, the $n$ the derivative is at least continuous.
 In that sense we have the following Taylor Series:

 > $$
 > \exists \; t \in (x, c) : f(x) = \left(